YorkshireDev/Replicate/README.md

 8. Duplicate prevention and other input filtering are present.

+9. Option to compress the selected files/folders at the end (may be very slow!)

 ---

 # Features (Upcoming)

 1. Command-line-interface version to run headlessly in terminals.

+2. Ability to remove files from the transfer list in-case of mistakes.

 ---